Dr. Christopher Mendias – Hospital for Special Surgery

 New York City, NY

-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation to support the work of Dr. Christopher Mendias at the Hospital for Special Surgery in New York City.
+The National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation to support the work of Dr. Christopher Mendias at the Hospital for Special Surgery in New York City.

 Dr. Mendias is conducting a phase II clinical trial to determine if this promising and practical autologous cell therapy can improve outcomes for patients with chronic rotator cuff tears who undergo surgical repair.